jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 Assume it's defined => SEO is working => contradiction.
 Because of the SEO variance can be [infinity].

-> in other words i think SEO can be an example of the reasoning why the PDIST is unknown
+> in other words I think SEO can be an example of the reasoning why the PDIST is unknown